tlseminar/tlseminar.github.io/web/content/post/timing-attacks.md

 <center><img src="/images/timing-attacks/pdf-enc.png" alt="PDF Encoding" style="width:600px;"/><br>
 <sup>https://shattered.it/static/pdf\_format.png</sup></center>

-A significant contribution of Google's work is the application of the above algorithms at a scale necessarily for practical execution.
-While the source code for these computations has not yet been released (the authors are allowing a grace period to move to modern hashing algorithms), the changes necessary to scale this attack are highly non-trivial.
+A significant contribution of Google's work is the application of the above algorithms at a scale necessary for practical execution.
+While the source code for these computations has not yet been released (the authors are allowing a grace period to move to modern hashing algorithms), the changes required to scale this attack are highly non-trivial.
 Combined, the computations required approximately 6500 CPU years and 100 GPU years.
 At the time of publishing, the authors estimate the total cost of their attack (via AWS) at $110,000, easily within the reach of criminals.
 This attack is estimated to be approximately 100,000 times faster than a brute force search.

 Full technical details of the attack are outlined in the released [paper](https://shattered.it/static/shattered.pdf).